 Molokini was a woman who was at odds with the fire goddess, Pele.
 They were going after the same man and so Pele cut her in half and threw half of her out into the ocean.
 Molokini's head stayed on Maui and became what is now known as Pu'u Olai, which is the cinder cone that is the nearest landmass and can be seen from the crater, right next to Big Beach and Makena.

 How's that for a squabble?

 Types of Fish

-Molokini is home to over 200 species of marine life.
+Molokini is home to over 200 species of marine life and tropical fish.

 Wait, is Molokini a marine Sanctuary or a Bird sanctuary?

 The crater is protected by the State of Hawaii and is monitored by their Department of Land and Natural Resources.